Nikishin systems on star-like sets: algebraic properties and weak asymptotics of the associated multiple orthogonal polynomials: Hermite-Pad e approximation

 where $(s_{0},\ldots,s_{p-1})=\mathcal{N}(\sigma_{0},\ldots,\sigma_{p-1})$ is the Nikishin system of measures defined in \eqref{def:sj}.
-For this, we follow closely the method employed by Gonchar-Rakhmanov-Sorokin \cite{GonRakhSor} in their study of Hermite-Padé approximants for generalized Nikishin systems on the real line.
+For this, we follow closely the method employed by Gonchar-Rakhmanov-Sorokin \cite{GonRakhSor} in their study of Hermite-Pad\'{e} approximants for generalized Nikishin systems on the real line.